 New DHS Policy On Initial DACA Applications, Advance Parole (Right To Travel) For DACA And The Path To A Green Card

-By Christopher A. Kerosky, Esq.
+By Christopher Kerosky, Esq.

 CHRISTOPHER A. KEROSKY of the law firm of KEROSKY PURVES & BOGUE has practiced immigration law for over 25 years.
 He graduated from University of California, Berkeley Law School and was a former counsel for the U.S. Department of Justice in Washington D.C.
 Mr. Kerosky has been recognized as one of the top lawyers in Northern California for over 10 years by “Super Lawyers”.
 See https://profiles.superlawyers.com/california-northern/san-francisco/lawyer/christopher-a-kerosky/358dc9f1-b1c2-46b5-80cc-6e9610b1cd43.html

 .WARNING: The foregoing is a summary generally discussing legal issues.
 It is not intended to be a substitute for legal advice.
 We recommend that you get competent legal advice specific to your case before filing any application or petition.